thinkyhead/Marlin/config/Elegoo/Neptune-2/TESTING_STATUS.md

 ## Pronterface/Otoprint Won't Connect

 **Solution:** Ensure your baudrate is set to 250000 or AUTO.
 If that does not resolve it and you are using a hub.
 Try connecting directly.

-# FAQ's

-Q. Why only one file?
-What happened to the `elegoo.txt` file and the fonts and images?

-A. Marlin 2 does not use any additional files for the provided configurations.
-If you were to compile using LVGL, you would also get an `assets` folder.

-Q. The touch screen does not seem very responsive.
-Especially at the bottom of the screen.
-What's up with that?

-A. Yup.
-The color depth is also horrendous!
-So I choose very bright colors for the theme.
-If you know of a better quality compatible screen, I'd love to hear about it.
-I think a corner was cut on the machine to help keep costs down, which is very fair!